konradwisniewski87/GitIssueManager/README.md

 ![Build Status](https://github.com/konradwisniewski87/GitIssueManager/actions/workflows/ci.yml/badge.svg)

-Automated tests are triggered on every commit and pull request to the `main` and `develop` branches using GitHub Actions.
+Automated tests are triggered on every commit and pull request to the `main` and `develop` branches using GitHub Actions and xUnit tests.

 ---